 Experience as a Military Lawyer and Civilian Criminal Law Attorney

 Courts-Martial, Administrative Separations and Discharges: Bill Meili has practiced as both a Trial Counsel and Trial Defense Counsel while on active duty and in the Reserves, and as an Administrative Eliminations Attorney, and as an Administrative Discharge Attorney defending administrative separations and handling all manner and types of Administrative Discharges in all service branches as a military lawyer at posts, bases and units both active and reserve throughout the United States, and at overseas military installations worldwide.
-Bill has defended administrative separations and administrative discharges for alleged misconduct, including positive urinalysis cases, for substandard duty performance, and for elimination actions stemming from the loss of or proposed revocation of a Security Clearance.
+Bill has defended administrative separations and administrative discharges for alleged misconduct, including sexual assault and sexual harassment, positive urinalysis cases, for substandard duty performance, for alleged failure to meet weight standards, and for allegations of conduct unbecoming and personal and professional moral dereliction.

 Bill Meili has also successfully defended military pilots, medical doctors and other military health professionals being brought before Flight Evaluation Boards, Licensing Boards and commisions for alleged rules violations, misconduct or other adverse allegations.
 He has also successfully defended officers and enlisted servicemembers before Medical Evaluation Boards, Physical Evaluation Boards and Fit for Duty Reviews and Boards.